C-Loftus/Princeton-Thesis/doc/main.md

 ## Qualitative Evaluation

-In this section of the paper, I will be discussing a qualitative evaluation of my federated learning system and the software tools I built upon for Linux Mobile devices.
+In this section of the paper, I will be discussing a qualitative evaluation of my federated learning system and the related software I built to implement it.
+As stated previously, one of my central goals in the project was to turn a sophisticated machine learning technology into a more intuitive and less opaque tool for grassroots communities.
+As such in order to evaluate my design goals, I can use a series of evaluation metrics taken from the field of human-computer-interaction (HCI).

-As a result, I will focus on qualitative evaluation metrics that draw upon literature in the field of HCI.
-This is since throughout my software project, one of my primary goals was making federated learning broadly accessible and more easily implemented for grassroots organizations.
-HCI metrics can help to better understand
+ Before I discuss my project itself, it is useful to give a brief background regarding HCI evaluation more generally.
 There are many perspectives regarding HCI evaluation.
 MacDonald and Atwood argue that historically, HCI evaluation metrics developed from simpler quantitative metrics to more dynamic qualitative ones as computers became used by more diverse people.
 During the user performance and usability phase (Where computers began to become used by more general audiences), HCI metrics for tools like keyboards and mice "were speed ease of learning error rate accuracy and satisfaction." [@10.1145/2468356.2468714].
 MacDonald and Atwood argue that now we have entered the user experience (UX) phase, where there are more dynamic design considerations then simply designing for the absence of pain.

 `A major challenge facing evaluators is the lack of a